DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 - number of hours to clawback
 - reason for clawback

-We adapt the hint for the ‘number of hours to clawback’ question to include the total hours claimed.
+We update the hint for the ‘number of hours to clawback’ question to include the total hours claimed.
 For example, if the total hours claimed was 40, the hint is:

 > Enter whole numbers up to a maximum of 40 hours